vaastav/CS416-Tanks/PROPOSAL.md

 We'll use go for nearly everything.
 We'll use a simple 2D game engine, so that we don't have to work too hard on graphics.
 We'll use a games library to facilitate that development, but otherwise we'll stick to relatively standard go.

+## Limitations and Assumptions

+* The server will only be hosting 1 game session at any point of time.

+* The number of players that can join a game session has a maximum limit (which is 10).

+* We assume that there won't be any Byzantine failures occuring in the system.
+(A Byzantine fault is any fault presenting different symptoms to different observers.
+A Byzantine failure is the loss of a system service due to a Byzantine fault in systems that require consensus.)

+## Stretch Goals

+* Making the system Byzantine Fault tolerant.
+This will not be easy at all and as much as we would like to do this, it is probably not realistic to aim for this.

+* Improving the game to have more features like stage hazards, status effects, and alternative goals which would require a more complicated distributed state than we have initially decided.

 # Development Plan

 | Deadline | Task |